google/tensorstore/docs/installation.rst

 Development
 -----------

-For development of TensorStore, ensure that you have the required `build dependencies<build-dependencies>`.
+For development of TensorStore, ensure that you have the `build requirements<build-requirements>` installed.

 Building the documentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^